tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置日志管理_intl_en.md

 ## Overview

-COS introduces the Logging feature to record request logs related to **bucket operations**, facilitating bucket usage and management.
+COS introduces the Logging feature to record **bucket operation** requests, facilitating bucket usage and management.
 You can enable it in the COS console.
-For more information, please see [Log Management Overview](https://intl.cloud.tencent.com/document/product/436/16920).
+For more information, see [Log Management Overview](https://intl.cloud.tencent.com/document/product/436/16920).

 >!
 >- Currently, Logging is only available for the Beijing, Shanghai, Guangzhou, Nanjing, Chongqing, Chengdu, Hong Kong (China), Singapore, Toronto, Silicon Valley, and Mumbai regions.